PanGalacticTech/project_template/[2]system_specification.md

 ### Software Specification

-- ADC Samples of current sensor will be taken every 250mS
+- ADC Samples of current sensor will be taken every 250mS  <!-- Let me know if these timings are suitable  -->
+- ADC samples of 12v bus voltage will be taken every 250mS <!-- Let me know if these timings are suitable  -->
 - Power Channel MOSFETS are "Active Low" Therefore channels will be turned off driven by a HIGH pulse from microcontroller.
-- Seperate API for power channel "on", "off" and "restart"
+- Seperate API for each power channel "on", "off" and "restart",
 -